Many users wonder why WordPress is the best choice for their website. It’s a common question, especially when switching from another platform.

 Need more hosting recommendations?
 See our pick of the best WordPress hosting providers.

-If you want someone experienced to set up your WordPress website, our talented staff members are happy to help you get started.
+If you want an experienced professional to set up your WordPress website, our talented staff members are happy to help.
 The best part is that we offer a free WordPress blog setup service.

 You can also do it yourself by following our step-by-step guide on how to install WordPress.